TaylorAndTony/TaylorAndTony/README.md

-👋 Hi, I’m @TaylorAndTony
+👋 Hi, I’m @TaylorAndTony, an amateur developer who isn't in computer major.

-👀 I’m interested in Python and other cool stuff.
+👀 Interested in Python, C# desktop gui, and I combine them with my major.

+🚀 JavaScript can help me in my daily, boring jobs.

-🔶 I like watching Anime such as Re: zero and there will be some anime-style in my softwares.
+🔶 I like Animes, so there will be some anime-style in my softwares.

-🎬 I also like video editing and photo editing, Premiere Pro and Photoshop are awesome tools for me.

-📷 Photography is charming, and I am interested in combining that with algorithms.

-🎮 Minecraft, Titanfall 2, Noita and Genshin Impact are the games I like.
+🎮 Open world games such as Minecraft, Noita, are attractive to me.

 <!---